-And so we have the flowery coconut yoghurt bowl!
+So here we have the flowery coconut yoghurt muesli bowl!
 I am certain there is a catchier name for this, but it remains delicious so there’s no point trying to think of something better.
-It’s really a tour de force of berries, mango, figs, muesli and flowers.
-And yes, you read that right, the flowers actually contribute to the flavour!
-If you’ve got access to edible marigolds (double check, not all types are edible or necessarily palatable), in they go.
-They give it an interesting peppery tang which should elevate this up from standard breakfast to dream bowl – tear the leaves up and sprinkle them over it to get the flavour going throughout the whole lunch box).
+It’s really something – all the way down to the edible flowers, which do actually contribute to the flavour!
+If you’ve got access to edible marigolds (double check, not all types are ok to eat!), in they go.
+They give it an interesting peppery tang which should elevate this up from standard breakfast to dream bowl – tear the leaves up and sprinkle them over it to get the flavour going throughout the whole lunch box.

 By pairing it up with a hearty and fresh chickpea salad and some brown rice you should have a very filling, nutritious lunch box on your hands.
 Give it a try and let me know what you think!